-Which means, in the north of Mauritius, you could visit the old sugar factory which is a museum now.
+One of this attractions is located in the north of Mauritius which is an old sugar factory which is a museum now.
 For me, this place was quite impressive to see all those old machines and methods of sugar production.
-The name of this place: “L’Aventure du Sucre”.
+The name of this place: “L’Aventure du Sucre“.

 Of course, there is also a souvenir shop, called “The Village Boutik” where you can buy….guess what.
 Sugar in all his forms and conditions.
 Well, actually you can buy the same sugar elsewhere in Mauritius and don’t need to buy it in The Village Boutik.
 But here you have the advantage to taste the different kinds of sugar to make a suitable selection.
 For me, I didn’t know anything about a sugar called “muscovado sugar” and saw it for my very first time in that place.
 This type of sugar is very brown, and it tastes pretty malty.
 Thus, instead of buying just of any sugar souvenirs, I bought muscovado sugar because I had a chance to taste it before buying.

 So, if you are interested in historical things, I recommend you to spend your time in the sugar museum.
 I am sure, you would get your money worth.

 Entrance fee: about 400 MUR for adults (about 12,- US-Dollar / 10,- EUR / 8,50 Br.
 Pound) and 200 MUR for Children from 6 to 13 years.
 Further information about the sugar museum you will find on the website of this attraction.

 This spot is a geological formation and a well-known attraction for tourists.
 It is located close to a village called Chamarel in south-western Mauritius.
 Actually, it is a quite small area of sand dunes consisting of seven colours.
 Thanks to those colours the dunes appear in an almost magic, striped colouring.
 The seven coloured earths are privately owned, so you have to pay an entrance fee, if you would like to visit this place.